CAPEC-59: Session Credential Falsification through Prediction

-The attacker loads the session ID into his web browser and browses to restricted data or functionality.
+The attacker loads the session ID into their web browser and browses to restricted data or functionality.

-The attacker loads the session ID into his network communications and impersonates a legitimate user to gain access to data or functionality.
+The attacker loads the session ID into their network communications and impersonates a legitimate user to gain access to data or functionality.

 The target host uses session IDs to keep track of the users.

 Session IDs are used to control access to resources.